deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

   WFS request types and their format are specified in the `OGC Web Feature Service specification <http://www.opengeospatial.org/standards/wfs>`_.

 .. tip::
-  Instead of using the built-in layer preview or the generic XML client, you may use any compliant OGC client for accessing the WMS and WFS.
+  Instead of using the built-in layer preview or the generic OGC client, you may use any compliant OGC client for accessing the WMS and WFS.
 Successfully tested desktop clients include Quantum GIS (install WFS plugin for accessing WFS), uDig, OpenJUMP and deegree iGeoDesktop.
 The service address to enter in your client is: http://localhost:8080/services.

 .. figure:: images/qgis_workspace_utah.jpg
    :figwidth: 60%